CUBRID/cubrid-manual/en/sql/tuning.rst

 Eliminating **LEFT OUTER JOIN**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In **LEFT OUTER JOIN** of an N:1 relationship, if there is no reference to the right table other than the join condition, removing the join with the right table does not affect the query result.
+In **LEFT OUTER JOIN** of an N:1 relationship, if there are no references to the right table other than the join conditions, eliminating the join with the right table does not affect the query result.
-In this case, by removing the join with the right table, the join operation is reduced and the query performance is improved.
+In this case, by elimination the join with the right table, the join operation is reduced and the query performance is improved.

-For **LEFT OUTER JOIN** removal, the following conditions must be satisfied:
+To eliminate the **LEFT OUTER JOIN**, the following conditions must be satisfied:

     #.
-Perform **LEFT OUTER JOIN**.
+Perform the **LEFT OUTER JOIN**.
     #.
-The table on the right must have a primary key (**PK**) or **UNIQUE** constraint.
+The right table must have the primary key (**PK**) or the **UNIQUE** constraint.
     #.
-All columns of the primary key (**PK**) or **UNIQUE** constraint must be used in the join condition.
+All columns of the primary key (**PK**) or the **UNIQUE** constraint must be used in the join conditions.
     #.
-Join conditions must use equality (=) comparisons.
+All join conditions must use the equality (=) comparison.
     #.
-There must be no references to the table on the right other than the join condition.
+There must be no references to the right table ther than the join conditions.
     #.
 In the **FROM** clause, only the **ONLY** keyword must be used for the right table.

-The following is an example of removing **LEFT OUTER JOIN**.
+The following is an example of eliminating the **LEFT OUTER JOIN**.

 .. code-block:: sql

     call login ('public') on class db_user;

     /* current_user: public */
-    drop table if exists [left], [right];
+    drop table if exists left_tbl, right_tbl;

-    create table [left] (
+    create table left_tbl (
         id int,
         sub_id int,
         other_id int,